-4. Direct and indirect project spillovers: empirical analysis
+4. Direct and Indirect Project Spillovers: Empirical analysis

-■ We wish to examine whether and what type of knowledge spillovers plays is a role in the development of OSS projects.
-We start our empirical analysis by defining a measure of success and different control variables that identify the important characteristics of OSS projects.
+We wish to examine if and what type of knowledge spillovers play a role in the development of OSS projects.
+We start our empirical analysis by defining a measure of success and different control variables that identify the important characteristics of the OSS projects.
 Our analysis of the type of knowledge spillovers will be carried out in the following stages.
 In this section, we will examine the association between project network measures and success.
-We will then examine the association between contributor network measures and success (Section 5) and then the importance of thick or strong ties among projects (Section 6).
+We will then examine the association between contributor network measures and success (Section 5) and then the importance of thick or strong ties among projects (Section 6.)